 Elder Law is an umbrella term used to describe the many kinds of legal issues commonly faced by the elderly or disabled.

 Of course, the term “elderly” is a slippery slope – not too many Baby Boomers would think of themselves as elderly, and many Seniors don’t consider themselves elderly, either!

-But, whatever the age of the client, the term Elder Law includes things such as guardianship, estate planning, probate, personal injury litigation, financial planning, age discrimination, insurance litigation, special needs planning, and long-term care planning (possibly including Medicaid or VA benefits).
+But, whatever the age of the client, the term Elder Law can include many areas of law that affect an aging population, such as guardianship, estate planning, probate, personal injury litigation, financial planning, age discrimination, insurance litigation, special needs planning, and long-term care planning (possibly including Medicaid or VA benefits).